 So every organisation needs to embark on a journey to digital maturity if it wants to benefit from this digital advantage.

 Simply investing heavily in digital initiatives is not enough.
 It’s true that digital transformation can help you provide better customer service, enable your teams to work more collaboratively, and allow you to make better use of data in decision-making.
-But to reap the benefits of these kinds of initiatives, organisations need to take a coordinated and controlled approach, ensuring they:
+But to reap the benefits of these kinds of initiatives, organisations need to take a coordinated and controlled approach, ensuring they take the following actions.

 What happens if you don’t take this coordinated and controlled approach?
 Companies that have invested heavily in digital technologies, but in a scattergun fashion, typically do see higher revenues—but at the expense of profitability.
 Companies that concentrate on making a few careful investments generally increase their profits but grow much more slowly, raising the risk that competitors will cut the market out from under their feet.